shortusername/projectivy-weather-wallpaper/README.md

 and that provider is rejecting the requests.
 If it points at `tile.openstreetmap.org`, that's expected and not fixable — their policy doesn't permit app use.
 Clear the field to fall back to the built-in map.

+**Found an update but it won't install.** See [Keeping it updated](#keeping-it-updated) above — the plugin needs permission to install apps, granted once in system settings.

 ## Built with AI assistance